 Closest airport: Cochin

 Zuri apparently means ‘far beyond expectations’ in Swahili (this hotel had their first resort in Africa) and I must say I was pretty impressed.
-You’ve probably already got the feeling that this blog is not about the ultimate in luxury travelling, so I don’t often stay in places like the Zuri hotel.
+You’ve probably already got the feeling that this blog is not about the ultimate in luxury travelling, so I don’t often stay in places like the Zuri Hotel Kerala.

 The hotel’s layout is quite unique – which consisted of little ‘cabins’ positioned around a big manmade lake in the middle.
 It must take more than 30 minutes to walk the whole perimeter!
 Not only the size makes it one of the top luxury resorts in Kerala.

 If you have a room far from the reception area or the restaurant, all is not lost, because you can take advantage of electric golf carts.
 On your way from the entrance, you’ll just hop on one that’s always ready by the reception.
 For the opposite direction, you just go ahead and call one from your room.